 Orangeburg County has also seen an increase in traffic-related deaths this year, with a total of four deaths this year compared to two last year at the same time.

-The state of South Carolina has a reported 108 roadway deaths as of February 16, that is up from 100 deaths in the state at this time last year.
+The state of South Carolina has a reported 108 roadway deaths as of February 16, which is up from 100 deaths in the state at this time last year.

 For more information on this accident and updates, please see the article by The Times and Democrat.

 About the Author

 Scott E. Kegel is a Personal Injury Attorney in Isle of Palms, South Carolina with over 18 years of legal experience.
 Mr. Kegel prides himself in representing injured parties in suits against those responsible, as well as staying active in the community that he has called home for over 15 years.